yalimohammadi/yalimohammadi.github.io/_pages/cv.md

 Education
 ======

-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Operations Research at Management Science and Engineering, Stanford University, 2023 (expected)
+* * B.S. in Computer Engineering, Sharif University of Technology, 2018

 Work experience
 ======